 Leading Virtual Teams – Q&A

 With a huge number of organisations going almost entirely virtual in the midst of the coronavirus, Consultant Director Paul Jewitt-Harris (PJH), and Account Director Emma Rowe (ER), shared their advice and experience of leading and working with virtual teams.
-Watch the webinar here on-demand, or read the write up of the webinar here.

 Paul and Emma’s tips and advice sparked some insightful questions from our attendees, which are answered below.
 If you enjoyed the content and want to find out more about how Lane4 can help your leaders and teams remain high performing throughout these new norms, get in touch today.